 Mistletoe is a traditionally festive plant that we use to adorn our doorways with at Christmas.

-In Pagan times the lush evergreen leaves and plump white berries were thought to be linked with fertility, which is why we kiss under sprigs of mistletoe.
+In the past, the lush evergreen leaves and plump white berries were thought to be linked with fertility, which is why we kiss under sprigs of mistletoe.

 Whilst it makes a lovely indoor decoration as well, there is something slightly magical about spheres of evergreen mistletoe growing wild in bare trees over winter.